Site Logo

 WellAged.dev

-This post walks through building a user-facing audit log archive that filters business events from raw OTEL telemetry, stores them in object storage, and makes them searchable via a type-safe API.
-The entire stack uses industry-standard tooling (OpenTelemetry, Protobuf, DuckDB) with no vendor lock-in and no per-query cost.
+This post walks through building a user-facing audit log archive that filters business events from raw OTEL telemetry, stores them in object storage, and makes them searchable through a type-safe API.
+It’s accessible, safe, and cheap.
+No application overhead, no per-query costs, no vendor lock-in.
+Just industry-standard tooling (OpenTelemetry, Protobuf, DuckDB) wired together in a way that serves the people who actually use your software.

 The Problem: Observability Data vs. User Data

-Application observability and user audit logs are usually treated as separate concerns.
+Application observability and user-facing audit logs are usually treated as separate concerns.
 Observability tools like Datadog and Splunk capture everything (HTTP requests, database queries, cache hits, internal retries) and surface it to DevOps teams.
-Audit logs are typically a separate system: a database table, a dedicated logging service, or a third-party compliance tool.
+Audit logs are typically a separate system built for compliance or support teams, not the application users themselves: a database table, a dedicated logging service, or a third-party compliance tool.

 This creates two problems: